Robust Machine Learning for Encrypted Traffic Classification: Introduction

-In this paper, our threat model focus on passive attacker who targeting a specific user.
-In this case, the attacker is tries to choose the best vector attack against the user.
-Therefore, an adversary can surreptitiously monitor the victim’s network traffic to identify what are the operating system, browser and apps of the user.
-Based on the vulnerabilities of the tuple, this will let the attacker to choose the relevant malwares or Advanced Persistent Threat (APT) method.
-The attacker can either sniff the wireless network of the user or can sniff the user traffic over the ISP network (e.g. government).
-However, due to the encryption the attacker may consider to use machine learning to classify the user operating system, browser and applications.
+In this work, we consider the daily battle between the passive attacker who is targeting a specific user which in some cases the user may be adversarial opponents (e.g., \cite{HJNRT11}).
+In this scenario, while the attacker tries to choose the best vector attack against the user by surreptitiously monitoring the victim's network traffic to identify users parameters such as the Operating System (OS), browser and apps, the user may use tools such as a Virtual Private Network (VPN) or even change protocols parameters to protect his/her privacy.
+The attacker can either sniff the wireless network of the user or can sniff the user traffic over the ISP network (e.g., government).
+Based on the vulnerabilities of the tuple (OS, Browser, Applications), the attacker will choose the best malwares or Advanced Persistent Threat (APT) method and due to the encryption the attacker may consider using machine learning to classify those user parameters (OS, browser and applications).

-Our paper shows that using machine learning with network traffic analysis can be used to infer private information about the user computer, i.e., OS, Browser, Application, even though the traffic is encrypted.
-Our preliminary research \cite{BOA_conf} was the first to propose a robust solution for operating system, browser and application via encrypted traffic analysis.
+Although studies such as the above have shown that encryption is not sufficient and presented systems to identify and classify user parameters such as the operating system (e.g. \cite{P0f,OS_new,Husk2016}), the user browser (e.g. \cite{Husk2016}) and the user applications (e.g. \cite{skype_4, Alshammari_7}).
+None of them have dealt with the case where the user may be aware of the classification system and decides to become an adversarial opponent.
+In this case, the user will try to manipulate the data to protect privacy by changing the network traffic or the protocols parameters.
+Due to the fact that the passive attacker may use machine learning algorithms, the user may change his traffic during testing time and not in training which increases the difficultly of the passive attacker to classify the user parameters.

+To respond to this need we first present a machine learning algorithms, for the passive attacker, that uses new features to classify the user tuple (OS, Browser, Application).
+Second, we show the performance of our machine learning (robustness) to attacks by adversarial opponent that implement tools such as VPN which extends a private network.
+Third, we show that our system is also robust against changes in protocol parameters (e.g. cipher suite).
+The last two achievements are the main contribution of the paper.

+Note that, an example for the motivation of the attacker of knowing the operation system, browsers can be seen in vulnerability CVE-2019-5786 \cite{CVE} where the application combination can be seen in \cite{flash}.
+Knowing the tuple give us the ability to selective our exploits which will be specify for the specific user.

+Finally, we show that our algorithm achieves high accuracy even when using a small number of training samples or taking only a short session time as a test sample.